MicrosoftDocs/azure-docs/articles/active-directory/hybrid/how-to-connect-install-prerequisites.md

 For more information when you have problems with connectivity, see [Troubleshoot connectivity problems](tshoot-connect-connectivity.md).

 ### Other
-Optional: A test user account to verify synchronization.
+Optional: Use a test user account to verify synchronization.

 ## Component prerequisites
 ### PowerShell and .NET Framework
 Azure AD Connect depends on Microsoft PowerShell and .NET Framework 4.5.1.
 You need this version or a later version installed on your server.
 Depending on your Windows Server version, take the following actions:

-* Windows Server 2012R2
+* Windows Server 2012 R2
   * Microsoft PowerShell is installed by default.
 No action is required.
   * .NET Framework 4.5.1 and later releases are offered through Windows Update.
 Make sure you've installed the latest updates to Windows Server in Control Panel.
 * Windows Server 2012